What do I need to use cloth successfully?

 Nappy containers need not be an eyesore.
 We recommend Ubbi® nappy pails because they are made of powder-coated steel, and have rubber seals and an innovative sliding lid, to help achieve maximum odour control.
 No special liners are required, they can be fitted with any standard garbage bag or reusable cloth liner.

 A colourful range of Ubbi® nappy pails are available for purchase from our online store.

 Handy tip: Sprinkle a small amount of bi-carb soda into your nappy pail to help naturally absorb odours.

 What is the purpose of a nappy cover?

 The nappy cover is primarily an extra line of defence against leakage when using pre-fold or fitted nappies.
 Modern-day nappy covers are fitted with snap buttons, making them easy to fasten and resize.

-Nappy covers are available in a range of fun colours from our online store, for purchase or as a service add-on.
+Nappy covers are available in a range of fun colours from our online store, for purchase.

 What do I do if a nappy cover becomes soiled?